 If it has been raining heavily and your pool is uncovered, the pool water may experience a drop in pH levels.
 This occurs because rainwater is slightly acidic, especially in areas where there are industries, and can alter the pool’s chemical balance.

 Shampoos formulated at low pH can help protect the hair’s cuticle layer and the scalp’s microbiome.
-That’s because low-pH shampoos have the same pH range for the hair and the scalp: run from 4.5 to 6.0. pH.
+That’s because low-pH shampoos have the same pH range for the hair and the scalp: running from 4.5 to 6.0. pH.
 Plus, pH values can vary depending on the product’s ingredients.

 Not only are sodas extremely high in sugar content, but they also have an extremely low, or acidic, pH.
 Most sodas have a pH in the range of 2.5 to 3.5 on the pH scale.
 This work found the pH measurements for all coffee samples tested to be comparable, ranging between 4.85 to 5.13.

 Beer is thus slightly acidic, with 100% barley malt lager beers having a pH in the range of 4.00–5.00.
 Ales vary a little more, typically pH 3.00–6.00.
 Most leaves are slightly acidic when they fall, with a pH below 6.
-Yea, I’ve seen a few beers and soda go into the pool.
+Yeah, I’ve seen a few beers and soda go into the pool.

 - Sudden rise in water temperature